NeuralTrust/docs.neuraltrust.ai/docs/ai-gateway/concepts/forwarding-rules.md

 For gateways of type "models", the system automatically generates appropriate forwarding rules based on the configured provider:

 ### OpenAI Provider
+When using OpenAI as a provider, the AI Gateway automatically generates forwarding rules for their core API endpoints.
+These rules cover the essential OpenAI endpoints including chat completions, text completions, and embeddings:

 ```json
 {
   "path": "/v1/chat/completions",